Graduate Program Information

 The UC Riverside History department is a dynamic department that is deeply committed to graduate training.
 We seek to produce highly qualified professional historians with exceptionally strong research and teaching skills, a breadth of historical knowledge, and an understanding of the variety of methods and approaches that historians employ.
 No single approach to history prevails among the faculty.
 Research activity and interests cluster in ways that cross traditional fields defined by places and periods.
 Notable concentrations of faculty strengths include material culture, public history, Native American history, cultural contact and confrontation, women and gender, and family history.

 We feature Ph.D. fields in World History and Native American history (and are one of the only universities nation-wide to offer the Ph.D. in Native American history), in addition to broad strength in Europe, the United States, and Latin American History.
 In addition, our program in Public History at the M.A and Ph.D levels is one of only two in the University of California system.
 Public History students receive training by UCR faculty and by adjunct professors of history who are professionals in nonacademic institutions such as archives, museums, and historic preservation organizations.
-The department also participates in systemwide programs of the University of California system, which include the World History Workshop Multi-Campus Research Program, the Tri-Campus Classics Program, and the Multi-Campus Research Program in Late Antiquity.
+The department also participates in systemwide programs of the University of California, such as the Tri-Campus Classics Program and the Multi-Campus Research Program in Late Antiquity.

 Successful applicants to the graduate program generally have a clear idea of the program of study they intend to pursue when they apply for admission.
 Individual faculty with whom applicants wish to study take part in the admission process.